 For a stress management plan to work, it must be comprehensive and offer a range of different strategies to pull from.
 Each of us handles stress differently.
 It’s important to individualize our approach.
 One way of doing so is to create a personalized stress management plan so we are as prepared as possible to handle life’s challenges.
 It isn’t an easy task, so we thought we’d help you get started by offering a template that you or your tween/teen can personalize.
 This tool was designed with input from young people so that adolescents can create and download a personalized plan.
 It draws from the full plan as published by The American Academy of Pediatrics in Building Resilience in Children and Teens: Giving Kids Roots and Wings.

 It is important to understand that there are two critical things we can do to manage stress before getting into specific strategies.
 First, we have to manage how we react to stress in order to realistically think about and frame our stress in a way that empowers us to best address it.
 Second, we must recognize that there is no stress management strategy that is as powerful as reaching out for support from others.

-Equip Teens With a Wide Range of Strategies
+A Wide Range of Strategies

 An effective stress-management plan should include a wide array of strategies that prepare us to:

 - Effectively problem-solve

 - Maintain the best health (both emotional and physical) possible for managing stress

 - Manage (or avoid!) emotions in a healthy way